 We’re continually impressed by our guests who return from their GeoEx journeys with a passion to make a difference and the new relationships to do so.
 They exemplify travel’s remarkable power to transform people and the planet for the better.

-GeoEx supports a broad array of conservation, cultural resource protection, education, and health care organizations, such as the ones listed below.
-If you're interested in supporting them as well, we invite you to make donations through the GeoEx Foundation or directly through their websites, or to take one of GeoEx trips that give back.
+GeoEx has carefully selected an array of conservation, cultural resource protection, education, and health care organizations to support, including the ones listed below.
+If you're interested in supporting them as well, we invite you to make donations through the GeoEx Foundation — 100 percent of your donations are tax-deductible and go to the organizations.
+You may also want to take one of GeoEx trips that give back.

 - WildAid is committed to ending the illegal wildlife trade and works to reduce global consumption of wildlife products such as shark fin, elephant ivory, and rhino horn by persuading consumers and strengthening enforcement.

-- Wilderness Conservation Society is working to conserve the world's largest wild places in 15 priority regions, home to more than 50 percent of the planet's biodiversity.
+- Wildlife Conservation Society is working to conserve the world's largest wild places in 15 priority regions, home to more than 50 percent of the planet's biodiversity.

 - Conservación Patagónica creates national parks in Patagonia that save and restore wildlands and wildlife, inspire care for the natural world, and generate healthy economic opportunities for local communities.